cavilosa/Publishing-House/README.md

     sudo -u postgres createdb test

+Psql users and passwords can be edited in the setup.sh file.

 Locally, the application will run on <a href="localhost:5000/">localhost:5000/</a>

 Production version URL is hosted on <a href="https://fsnd-capstone-publishing-house.herokuapp.com/">https://fsnd-capstone-publishing-house.herokuapp.com/</a>